The Radium Beerhall

-The Radium Beerhall claims to be the oldest surviving bar and grill house in Johannesburg.
+The Radium Beerhall is the oldest surviving bar and grill house in Johannesburg.
 It is located on the corner of Louis Botha Avenue and 9th Street in Orange Grove.
+It regularly hosts live music.

 Originally The Radium, as it is also known, was a tea room owned by the Kalil family, when it opened in 1929.
 Thirteen years later, it acquired a Malt and liquor license and became a beerhall.
 During the first few years, it was notorious for illegally selling alcohol to black patrons in a white district.

 Today, it is still a popular destination and arguably the only attraction to Orange Grove since its decline post 1994.
 It is regularly used as a filming destination for programs as well as advertisements.